PennyWieser/PySulfSat/docs/installation.rst

    !pip install PySulfSat

 You then need to import PySulfSat into the script you are running code in.
-In all the examples, we import Themobar as pt.:
+In all the examples, we import PySulfSat as ss:

 .. code-block:: python